 The Committee includes, at a minimum, a cross-section of the members of the Operations Team.
-Members of the Committee should have the required seniority and comprehensive experience within their respective departments to implement any necessary changes to policies and procedures as recommended by the Committee.
-In addition, a representative from the DHHA Legal Department shall serve as legal advisor to the Committee.
+Committee members should have the necessary experience and expertise to make decisions and implement changes as recommended by the Compliance Committee.
 The Committee is chaired by the CCAO or their delegate.
 The members are appointed by the Chief Compliance and Audit Officer (CCAO) in consultation with the CEO.

-The Denver Health Compliance Committee:
+1. The Compliance Committee: